SerpiCo07/cloud-arch-internship/README.md

   This function will filter the events to process only those where the object's metadata contains "dlq-flagged = true".
 Then, it publishes the object's name to the retransmitted-topic.

+  Set the "TOPIC_NAME" and "BUCKET_NAME" environment variables through the "Google Cloud Console" or the "gcloud command line" during deployment, ensuring they match your actual Pub/Sub topic and GCS bucket names.

 ### Enable Pub/Sub Notifications for your GCS Bucket